 What to Know About Money in Laos

 Laos’ currency is called the Kip (LAK) and one U.S. dollar is typically worth, um, 9,000 kip.
-If you’re thinking that’s going to make calculations difficult, fear not: U.S. dollars are widely accepted throughout the country, as well as Thai Baht so you won’t have to pay with kip too often.
+There’s no need to worry too much about the conversion, however, as U.S. dollars are widely accepted throughout the country, as well as Thai Baht.
+You won’t have to pay with kip too often.

 Yes, most people use U.S. dollars in Laos, so don’t be surprised to see many prices quoted in USD, although both currencies are accepted everywhere.
 In convenience stores and markets, you’ll most likely be quoted in kip.
 The ATMs dispense kip and can be found almost everywhere.

 You can’t take any kip outside of Laos, so make sure you exchange any before leaving the country or you’ll be stuck with them.
 This also means you won’t be able to exchange your money into kip before you arrive in the country.
 But no worries — U.S. dollars will be more useful in Laos.

 If you’ll be entering Laos from anywhere outside of Southeast and East Asia, you’ll be doing so via an indirect route.
 Yes, direct flights to Laos simply don’t exist from Europe, the Americas, Africa, and Oceania.

 Secret Flying is my number one flying trick and it’s rare for me to ever travel anywhere on a flight that wasn’t found through that website.
 It’s a flight deals site that shares some of the absolute best prices for airfare that’s recently gone on sale.
 It’s thanks to Secret Flying that I flew from Lisbon to Cape Town for €280 return, Rome to Japan for €350 return, London to Los Angeles for $120, and Singapore to London for $120.
 In short, regularly checking flights from your home country to Southeast Asia will help you save a lot of money.